muyinliu/cl-fswatch/README.md

 ```

 1. Make sure the DLL file(`libfswatch.so` on Linux, `libfswatch.dylib` on Mac OS X, `libfswatch.dll` on Windows) built success
-2. Make sure CFFI can find the DDL file(copy/symlink DLL to `/usr/lib/` on Mac/Linux, copy DDL to `C:/Windows/System32` on Windows)
+2. Make sure CFFI can find the DLL file(copy/symlink DLL to `/usr/lib/` on Mac/Linux, copy DLL to `C:/Windows/System32` on Windows)

-###Can NOT destroy fswatch-session
+### Can NOT destroy fswatch-session

 Looks like C function `fsw_destroy_session` from libfswatch didn't work...

-##fswatch C function Compatibility
+## fswatch C function Compatibility

 |           C API           | require |
 |---------------------------|---------|
 | fsw_init_library          | 1.4.4+  |